reddotrubyconf/rdrc-cfp-app/CONTRIBUTING.md

   1. Fork this repository and clone it.
   2. Enter the project directory and run `bundle install`.
+  3. Create `database.yml` using `cp ./config/database.yml.sample ./config/database.yml`
-  3. Set up the database using `rails db:create db:migrate db:seed`.
+  4. Set up the database using `rails db:create db:migrate db:seed`.
-  4. Start up the server using `rails server`.
+  5. Start up the server using `rails server`.

 ## Submitting Pull Requests